Treatment Options for ADHD

 • Non-medicated treatment options

-If you’re struggling with ADHD, you don’t have to go through it alone.
+If you’re struggling with ADHD in Edmonton, you don’t have to go through it alone.
 Our team of psychologists specializes in helping people with ADHD to cope with the challenges of the condition.
 We can provide you with support and guidance to help you manage your symptoms and improve your quality of life.
 Talk to a psychologist about ADHD.
 Visit our psychology clinic in central West Edmonton, conveniently located on Stony Plain Road.
-ADHD testing near you.
+We offer ADHD testing near you.

 Book an ADHD assessment to get started.